Learn how to export ebooks as Web apps with Kotobee Author.

 This option will create a shortcut icon for your web app using an image (a favicon).

-Note: If you want to distribute your ebook app privately or for sale, you'll need Kotobee Cloud Services.
-For more information on this feature, please refer to Understanding Cloud Ebooks.
+If you want to distribute your ebook app privately or for sale, you'll need Kotobee Cloud Services.
+For more information on this feature, please refer to Understand Cloud Ebooks.

 Please keep in mind that: If you are using Kotobee Author without a serial number, the Create button will read as Enter serial number.
 Click on it and follow the instructions you'll be given to register for a free serial number.
 Once you have the required permissions, the buttons will turn to Create.